dmmlynarczyk/learn/azure/video-notes/deploy-and-manage-azure-compute-resources.md

 - Redundancy
 - Load balancing

-**Orchestration modes**: determines how VMs are handled by the scale set.
-There are two options:
+- **Orchestration modes**: determines how VMs are handled by the scale set.
+  - Orchestration mode is defined when you create the scale set and cannot be changed or updated later.
+  - There are two options:
     - **Flexible**: achieve high availability at scale with identical or multiple virtual machine types.
 More complicated and can handle stateful instances.
     - **Uniform**: optimized for large scale stateless workloads.
 You cannot manage any single machine as it is all the exact same.

 **Overprovisioning**: When turned on the scale set will spin up more VMs than you asked for, and will delete the extra VMs once the requested number of VMs are successfully provisioned.
 It improves success rates and reduces deployment times. *You are not billed for the extra VMs and they do not count toward your quota limits.*